BELLA-RadiationSimulations/GRAPPA/README.md

 - Muons
 - Photons

-The output of a GRAPPA simulation consists of a _histogram plot_ file with pe-analysed particle statistics, a _histogram ROOT_ file and an _Ntuple_ ROOT file.
+The output of a GRAPPA simulation consists of a _histogram plot_ file with pe-analyzed particle statistics, a _histogram ROOT_ file and an _Ntuple_ ROOT file.
 In Geant4, an Ntuple represents a file where each column stores particular data (for example x coordinate or y momentum) of a given particle.

 # Installation guide